Avoid These 14 Prelaunch Mobile App Marketing Pitfalls

 6. Failing To Invest in ASO

 For your users to find and download your app they need to find the app on the app store search.
-So something that is equally important for a successful app launch is opting for App Store Optimization as a part of app marketing.
+So something that is equally important for a successful app launch is opting for App Store Optimization as a part of mobile marketing for your app.
 Most of the successful apps out there in the app store had a dedicated budget spend on ASO.
 Some of the key elements that you need to optimise are:

 App Name: You can either use a branded name or go for common search terms to name your app.
 You can even use the combination of the both for the same.